January 25, 1983 The fishing vessel White Gull disappeared with three people on board between Pelican and Yakutat.

 October 8, 1983 Three people were lost when an unnamed 12.5 foot small boat sank near Auke Bay.

 October 27, 1983 The 130 foot tug Eagle capsized in heavy seas 70 miles southeast of Yakutat in the Gulf of Alaska.
 All eight of her crewmembers perished.

-December 3, 1983 Two persons were lost when the crab fishing vessel Spirit was found submerged near Gustavus at Pleasant Island, 44 miles northwest of Juneau.
+December 3, 1983 Larry Rebo (25) of Tenakee and Tracy Anderson (22) of Sitka were lost when the crab fishing vessel Spirit was found submerged near Gustavus at Pleasant Island, 44 miles northwest of Juneau.